Science and the Environment

 Dig It: Secrets of the Soil

-Dr. Don Von Bergen, Head of Arts, Sciences, and Business at K-State Salina
+Dr. Don Von Bergen, Head of Arts, Sciences, & Business at K-State Salina

-This presentation provides an overview of the geology behind earthquakes and the resulting tsunamis.
-Much of the talk will focus on the devastating earthquakes and resulting tsunamis that occurred in Japan and Indonesia in 2011 and 2004.
+An overview of the geology behind earthquakes and the resulting tsunamis.
+Much of the talk will focus on the devastating earthquakes and resulting tsunamis that occurred in Japan (2011) and Indonesia (2004).
 The format of the talk is an interactive PowerPoint slideshow.
 Questions and discussion is encouraged.
 No prior knowledge is needed.
 This talk can be adapted to any age group.